-Scottish Soprano Rachel Speirs has recently performed with English Touring Opera, Longborough Festival Opera, and Hurn Court Opera.
+Scottish Soprano Rachel Speirs has recently performed with Oper Frankfurt, English Touring Opera, Longborough Festival Opera, and Hurn Court Opera.
+This Summer she made her recital debut as part of the Royal Ballet & Opera Family Sunday series in the Linbury Foyer at the Royal Opera House, and also made her Royal Albert Hall debut as the soprano soloist in Mozart's Requiem with Brian Kay and The Really Big Chorus.
 She is a Royal Opera House Create & Sing Artist, and a graduate of the Royal Northern College of Music where she won the Betty Bannerman Award for French Song, the Joyce and Michael Kennedy Award for the singing of Strauss, and was a finalist in the Elizabeth Harwood Memorial Prize.

 Rachel has previously sung the role of Maria Bertram in Mansfield Park (Royal Northern College of Music), performed Mrs Nordstrom in A Little Night Music (Buxton International Festival), joined the Chorus of Opera North in various concert performances, and sang with English Touring Opera Chorus for their Spring 2022 mainstage productions of La bohème and The Golden Cockerel, as well as the Soprano roles in How To Find Your Name for SEND audiences, which she will perform again in 2024 at the Philharmonie Lux in Luxembourg.